 Occasionally, the user may wish to transfer funds from a bank account into the wagering account at the wagering data management system.
 To do so, the user enters the amount to transfer and a personal identification code into the user terminal.
-This information is transmitted to an appropriate bank facility, which, after verifying the user's account information, authorizes the transfer of the selected amount Alternatively, the user may place wagers directly against his regular bank account.
-A security measure that may be used, either in addition to requiring the personal identification code or as an alternative to the personal identification code card, magnetic stripe card, or electronic hardware key.
+This information is transmitted to an appropriate bank facility, which, after verifying the user's account information, authorizes the transfer of the selected amount of funds from the bank account into the wagering account.
+Alternatively, the user may place wagers directly against his regular bank account.
+A security measure that may be used, either in addition to requiring the personal identification code or as an alternative to the personal identification code is to use a physical key or access device, such as a smart card, magnetic stripe card, or electronic hardware key.

 When the user desires to view the results of races that have been run, the user can place an order for a racing video of that race.
 The user terminal transmits the ordering information to, e.g., the video and data distribution center, which plays back the ordered racing video for the desired race.
 The user can also instruct the user terminal to trigger an alarm when an upcoming race is about to be run.
-Either an audible tone or a video message may be used to alert the user of the record a racing video, then the user enters the necessary race information into the user terminal.
+Either an audible tone or a video message may be used to alert the user of the racing video for the upcoming race.
+If the user wishes to record a racing video, then the user enters the necessary race information into the user terminal.
 The user terminal either programs a video recorder to record the desired race at a predetermined time, or directly actuates a video recorder to record the racing video when the appropriate time arrives.